 Just as in paper records, the main body is a log of the clinical care processes performed or events that happened as documented by clinicians.
 All findings and descriptions of care processes and events for this section must be chronologically sequenced and contiguous i.e. there should not be gaps in between.
 It includes:

 - Administrative processes (admission, transfer, discharge)

 Example of Content and Arrangement of EMR for an Outpatient Visit

 Content and Arrangement for an Episode

-Traditionally, medical record data have kept by putting together data from different visits in two ways:
+Traditionally, when paper records are used , the data are arranged by putting together data from different visits in two ways:

 - All data for all health problems during a time period (the fully integrated Medical Record)